chrisalexander/blog/_posts/2010-05-06-today-is-the-general-election-theres-no-excuse-not-to-vote.md

 ---
 layout: post
-heading: 'Today is the General Election.
-Theres no excuse not to vote.'
+heading: 'Today is the General Election'
+subheading: 'No excuse not to vote'
 categories: life
 ---